What Is B2B SaaS? Guide for Modern Businesses

 3. Mobility and On-the-Go Productivity

-Today’s SaaS applications are becoming more mobile-centric, allowing teams to remain productive anywhere.
-With seamless cross-device functionality, companies are no longer tied to the office.
+Today’s B2B SaaS platforms are becoming more mobile-centric, allowing teams to remain productive anywhere.
+With seamless cross-platform app functionality, companies are no longer tied to the office.

 Example: Microsoft Office 365 provides an entire set of mobile software for document creation, editing, and sharing, enabling remote collaboration.